Topological invariance of Liouville structures for taut foliations and Anosov flows

-Before we describe the class of foliations we are interested in, let us recall some basic definitions and refer to standard texts such as Candel--Conlon~\cite{CC00} for more background.
-Given a foliation a set is {\bf saturated} if it is a union of leaves.
-A {\bf minimal set} is a {\em nonempty, closed} subset that is saturated by leaves and is minimal with respect to inclusion.
+Before we describe the class of foliations we are interested in, let us recall some basic definitions: for further background, see Candel--Conlon~\cite{CC00}.
+Given a foliation, a set is {\bf saturated} if it is a union of leaves.
+A {\bf minimal set} is a \emph{nonempty, closed} subset that is saturated by leaves and is minimal with respect to inclusion.
 Such subsets always exist by Zorn's Lemma.
 A minimal set, on a closed foliated manifold, is {\bf exceptional} if it is neither the whole manifold nor a compact leaf.

-A key property of exceptional minimal sets for $C^2$-foliations is that they have linear holonomy, meaning that there is a(n embedded) closed leafwise curve $\gamma$, so that the (germinal) map on a transversal given by pushing along leaves has nontrivial derivative (different than $\pm1$) on its first return along $\gamma$.
+A key property of exceptional minimal sets, for $C^2$-foliations, is that they have linear holonomy, meaning that there is a(n embedded) closed leafwise curve $\gamma$, so that the (germinal) map on a transversal given by pushing along leaves has nontrivial derivative (different from $\pm1$) on its first return along $\gamma$.
 This is the content of Sacksteder's Theorem~\cite{S65}.
-An argument of Ghys (see~\cite{ET}) improves this to show that minimal foliations with holonomy of class at least $C^2$ also have linear holonomy.
-Following Vogel~\cite{V16}, we call an embedded curve in a leaf a \textbf{Sacksteder curve}, if it has linear holonomy.
-Let us recall a definition from the Introduction:
+An argument of Ghys (see~\cite{ET}) improves this to show that minimal foliations of class at least $C^2$ and with holonomy also have linear holonomy.